-The boat that I’m referring to in the title of this article is commonly called Materialism.
-It was christened so long ago that most individuals assume that it’s the only boat available.
-The boat is a large one, indeed; for it holds the majority of the world’s population who–in most cases unknowingly–drift along in what is termed naive realism, the “subject-object” dualistic interpretation of a world that is apparently made of stuff called matter.
-In this article, we’re going to do our best to rock that boat with information that suggests there is another valid way of interpreting reality.
-For the purpose of greater understanding (and as a pointer toward awakening), you’re welcome to board the alternative boat called Idealism via this article.
-We’ll begin rocking the more common boat by contemplating the following quote from Interpretation of Scripture: Unlocking The Secrets of The Bible by Neville Goddard:
+The boat to which I’m referring to in the title is commonly called Materialism.
+It was christened so long ago that most persons assume that it’s the only boat available.
+The boat is a large one, indeed; for it holds the majority of the world’s population who, in most cases, unknowingly drift along in what is termed naive realism, the “subject-object” dualistic interpretation of a world that’s apparently made of stuff called matter.
+In this article, we’re going to do our best to rock that boat with information that suggests that there’s another valid way of interpreting reality.
+For the purpose of greater understanding, you’re welcome to board the alternative boat called Idealism.
+We’ll begin by contemplating the following quote from rocking the more common boat by contemplating the following quote from Interpretation of Scripture: Unlocking The Secrets of The Bible by Neville Goddard:

-What, pray tell, could Neville Goddard have meant when he coined that sentence?
-Didn’t he realize that the majority of persons believe–with absolute but unverifiable certainty–that they are the doers of their actions.
-Surely, he must have meant to write, “to accomplish anything, you must work like a slave;” that is, unless he realized that this–right now (including the typing of these words) is happening in what is termed the Waking State; a state not that dissimilar from the state in which nighttime dreams occur.
+What Neville Goddard realized, of course, is that what most persons term waking “reality” is actually occurring within the waking-state dream; a state that’s similar from the state in which nighttime dreams occur.
 He, no doubt, was informing us–as did Paramahansa Yogananda–that “Mind is the creator of everything.”
 Perhaps another quote, this time from Plato, will help us rock the boat a little harder:

 “Reality is created by the mind; we can change our reality by changing our mind.”